 POINTS TO CONSIDER BEFORE ACQUIRING A GUINEA PIG

 - Am I prepared to do all I can do to ensure my guinea pigs are kept safe, happy and healthy?

-- Am I prepared to clean my guinea pigs' hutch/enclosure every two or three days?
+- Am I prepared to clean my guinea pigs' enclosure at least once a week?

-- Am I prepared to feed my guinea pigs fresh fruit and vegetables each day, plus a good quality guinea pig mix and/or pellets eg Oxbow Essentials Adult or Young Guinea Pig Food (Cavy Cuisine or Cavy Performance Pellets), and a constant supply of hay plus fresh water daily?
+- Am I prepared to feed my guinea pigs fresh vegetables and fruit each day, plus a good quality guinea pig mix and/or pellets eg Oxbow Essentials Adult or Young Guinea Pig Food, and a constant supply of hay plus fresh water daily?

 - Do I have time to cuddle my guinea pigs, and to bath and groom them on a regular basis?

 - Will my guinea pigs be treated as part of the family?

 - Do I have someone responsible and reliable who can look after my guinea pigs when I am away from home for any reason?

 - If not, am I prepared to pay a boarding fee to a suitable boarding establishment eg a guinea pig shelter to ensure that my guinea pigs will be well taken care of while I'm away?

 - Do I fully understand the importance of not contributing to the overpopulation of guinea pigs by not allowing my guinea pigs to be used for breeding?